yusuphwasiu/amazon-replica/README.md

 - **Payment Service**: Integrates with external payment gateways
 - **Notification Service**: Sends email and SMS notifications

 All services are containerized using Docker and orchestrated with Docker Compose.
+The system architecture will use tools such as:

+- **Kafka**: Used for event streaming to ensure data consistency and real-time updates.
+- **Grafana**: Utilized for monitoring service metrics and ensuring application reliability.
+- **Docker**: Enables containerization for seamless development and deployment.
+- **Kubernetes**: Provides orchestration for scalability

 ## 🛠️ Services